 - Moving forward to following minor versions 1.1, 1.2, ..., 1.X should never break existing recipes, packages or command line flows - If something is breaking, it will be considered a bug and reverted - Bug fixes will not be considered breaking, recipes and packages relying on the incorrect behavior of such bug will be considered already broken. - Only documented features are considered part of the public interface of Conan.
-Private implementation details, and everything not included in the documentation is subject to change. - conanfile.py recipes should be defined according to the documentation in conanfile.py - Configuration and automatic tools detection, like the detection of the default profile might be subject to change.
+Private implementation details, and everything not included in the documentation is subject to change. - Configuration and automatic tools detection, like the detection of the default profile might be subject to change.
 Users are encouraged to define their configurations in profiles for repeatability.
 New installations of conan might use different configuration.